safa-zaghdoudi/Summer-internship-SAP-Access-Tracker/README.md

 ## Features
 Comprehensive Access Tracking: Monitors user access within SAP systems on a granular level.

-Efficient Permission Management: Ensures that users have only the necessary permissions, minimizing security risks.
+Efficient Permission Management: Helps to ensure that users have only the necessary permissions, minimizing security risks.

-Proactive Security Alerts: Identifies and alerts for access that exceeds defined thresholds.

 Detailed Data Logs: Extracts and logs data necessary for thorough security audits.

 Secure Cloud Storage: Utilizes Atlas Cloud to securely store extracted data.

-Advanced Data Cleaning and Transformation: Cleans and transforms data in Power BI, enhancing its quality and usability.
+Data Cleaning and Transformation: Cleans and transforms data in Power BI, enhancing its quality and usability.

 Interactive Visualizations and Reports: Provides dynamic tables, visualizations, and KPIs for deep analysis.

 ## Automation
 The entire process is automated to run daily using Windows Task Scheduler.
 This automation ensures that data remains current, providing up-to-date insights and maintaining a secure SAP environment.
-The daily updates help organizations quickly identify and respond to any potential security threats.
+The daily updates help to quickly identify and respond to any potential security threats.

 ## Contributing
 We welcome contributions to the SAP Access Tracker project!
 To contribute: